 0161 274 4499

 GTD Healthcare is a not-for-profit provider of primary care, urgent care, and out of hours dental services across Manchester.

 Main Office: New Century House, Progress Way, Off Windmill Lane, Denton, Manchester, M34 2GP

 Jain Samaj Manchester

-Jain Samaj Manchester is a registered charity that provides a forum for the Jain community in Manchester to interact.
-Their aim is to to create harmony among the members, a sense of unity and good conduct, public awareness, religious and educational work through entertainment programmes throughout the year.
+Jain Samaj Manchester is a registered charity that provides a forum at which the Jain community in Manchester can interact.
+Their aim is to create harmony amongst members, a sense of unity and good conduct as well as public awareness, religious and educational work through entertainment programmes year wide.

 0161 820 3064

 Jain Community Centre, 667/669 Stockport Road, Longsight, Manchester, M12 4QE